-GHSA further urges the National Highway Traffic Safety Administration (NHTSA) and the Federal Highway Administration (FHWA) to accelerate their overtures to other federal agencies that provide funding to local community programs.
+GHSA further urges NHTSA and the Federal Highway Administration (FHWA) to accelerate their overtures to other federal agencies that provide funding to local community programs.
 Greater cooperation and collaboration among the federal funding agencies will foster and encourage the same at the state and local agency levels.